 QGIS plugins are stored online in repositories.
-By default, only the official repositories are active, meaning that you can only access official plugins.
-These are usually the first plugins you want, because they have been tested thoroughly and are often included in QGIS by default.
+By default, only the official repository is active, meaning that you can only access plugins that are published there.
+Given the diversity of available tools, this repository should meet most of your needs.